w3bb/vally/README.md

 Be clean!!!
 The dev branch isn't for being messy -- it's for being edgy.
 Just like yours truly.
 And do I look messy bitch?

 # License
 All your stuff belongs to me.
 This is subject to change, but that's how it is now.
 When you commit, it's mine.
-It belongs to the creator of this repository.
+It belongs to the operator of the "w3bb" account on GitHub.